adorilson/Test-Driven-Django-Tutorial/tutorial03.rst

         # He clicks 'submit'

         # The page refreshes, and he sees that his choice
-        # has updated the results.  they now say
+        # has updated the results.
+They now say
         # "100 %: very awesome".

         # The page also says "1 votes"